NCEAS/datamgmt/README.md

 Error in safeFromJSON(charData, simplifyVector = FALSE) :
   Argument 'txt' is not a valid JSON string.
   ```
 It's probably because your version of `httpuv` is incompatible.
 Run `devtools::install_version("httpuv", "1.4.3")` and restart your R session and try running the code again.
+Downgrading to version `1.4.3` usually solves the issue, however you can also try upgrading to the latest release of `httpuv`.
 It's also possible that this is a browser issue - try switching your browser if this doesn't work

 ## Acknowledgements
 Work on this package was supported by: